amaurigmartins/Batlab/README.md

 Helper tool for batch ATP simulations, parametric analyses and dataset generation using MATLAB.
 ATP-Batlab is designed to read a template ATP file supplied by the user and extract the model variables defined in the $PARAMETER section.
 A friendly GUI enables the user to specify ranges or conditional values for each variable set in ATP/ATPDraw.
 Then, the program will refactor the original ATP template and write the requested case files, changing the $PARAMETER values as per user entry.
 A Windows script (batch file) is created to run and post-process all cases at once.
 The result files may be kept in PL4 format, written to MATLAB matfiles or converted into COMTRADE.

 ATP.
-Batch.
+Batch files.
 MATLAB.
 Batlab.
 Got it?

 ## Highlight of the main features